Kylie Jenner Has One Big,

 "Look what I can do!," a very young Jenner declares in the clip, before flipping upside down on the pole as big sister Kim Kardashian and Pussycat Dolls founder Robin Antin watch on.

-While Woods declared that her friend's gymnastics routine was her "favourite episode," Jenner still wishes the video would disappear off the internet forever.
+While Woods declared that her friend's gymnastics routine was her "favorite episode," Jenner still wishes the video would disappear off the internet forever.

 "The stripper pole was so embarrassing.
 I wish it never happened," bemoaned Jenner during her E!
 News interview.